 Give us time.

-So just be be patient with us.
+So just be patient with us.

 The companion bill in the House, and Barney Frank keeps talking about this.

-I mean, very proud of it.
+I mean, he's very proud of it.

 The financial regulations bill, the overhaul of the regulatory system for the nation's financial community, allows the government to shut down any business, be it healthy or not, that they deem to provide a risk to the economy.

-And for that to happen, we must take the risk out of anything, uh Wall Street or anywhere else, with the banks, anywhere within the financial system.
+And for that to happen, we must take the risk out of anything, Wall Street or anywhere else, with the banks, anywhere within the financial system.

-So if they see a successful company that's doing gangbusters, but they still think that if that company failed at some point, that that would cause bad things.
+So if they see a successful company that's doing gangbusters, but they still think that if that company failed at some point, that that would cause bad things, they can shut the company down or they can go in and rerun it.

-Here we're destroying them.
+We're destroying them.

 It's a little microcosm.

-So these guys, these guys are setting up a circumstance where every aspect of the American private sector will be under their control, even to the point being able to shut down a company simply on the basis that it, in their opinion, is too risky as it is currently operating.
+So these guys are setting up a circumstance where every aspect of the American private sector will be under their control, even to the point being able to shut down a company simply on the basis that it, in their opinion, is too risky as it is currently operating.

 Well, why didn't they shut down Fannie Mae?

-Why they shut down Freddie Mack?
+Why they shut down Freddie Mac?

 Because they control them.

-That's how they were able to get their constituents' loans and in houses for which they would never have to pay.
+That's how they were able to get their constituents loans and in houses for which they would never have to pay.

 Frank Rich, his column yesterday.

-Tiger Woods person of the year.
+Tiger Woods Person of the Year.

 Now, it's a little sarcastic here.